kietly/cs109a/twitter-eda.md

 #### Creating The Data Sample

-One technical problem we encountered was out of memory error when processing the nearly 1GB tweets.csv file.
-Our workaround was to filter in small chunk size.
+One technical problem we encountered was an out of memory error when processing the nearly 1GB tweets.csv file.
+Our workaround was to read in small chunk sizes.
 Even though this was a relatively clean dataset, we still encountered empty fields and 'NA' in the user\_id column which we cleaned.